 What is accessibility?

 Accessibility is the term used to describe how a product, service or place can be easily used by as many people as possible.
-It is about making things usable to all people, whatever their age, abilities or disabilities.

 How does accessibility impact the City of Sydney?